Scientific Name

 Description

-Haworthia herbacea is a small succulent that forms dense clusters of rosettes of greenish-yellow leaves with a reticulate pattern with translucent areas between the veins.
-The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are up to 0.8 inches (2 cm) long and about 0.3 inches (0.8 cm) wide.
+Haworthia herbacea is a small succulent that forms rosettes of greenish-yellow leaves with a reticulate pattern with translucent areas between the veins.
+The rosettes can grow up to 2 inches (5 cm) in diameter and produce offsets from the base to form a dense cluster with age.
+The leaves are erect, incurved, and measure up to 0.8 inches (2 cm) long and about 0.3 inches (0.8 cm) wide.
 Margins and keel are fringed with firm glassy white spines.
-As the rosette matures, the leaves tend to become dark waxy green, and spots are more raised, pure white, and randomly speckled on both sides.
-Flowers are large, creamy-white or beige with pinkish tips.
+As the rosette matures, the leaves become dark waxy green, and the spots are more raised, pure white, and randomly speckled on both surfaces.

 This species is very similar to Haworthia reticulata, and it is difficult to distinguish between them.